Jaxsbr/iblogyo/source/_posts/boxyvault-file-management.md

 - 1. Buy physical hard drives, enough to make backups.
 Remember this content is precious
 - 2. Google Drive with the most expensive tier and perhaps create more paid accounts.
 - 3. Look for alternative cloud based solutions and accept the cost
-- 4. Build my own system and rely on AWS S3 and Glasier to make it cost effective
+- 4. Build my own system and rely on AWS S3 and Glacier to make it cost effective

 I decided to develop a custom system (4) for the following reasons: